vrandall66/front-end-submissions-public/1808/mod-3/swapi/ashley-tanjie.md

   wireframes from the outset.
 All git commits are atomic, made first to branches, and use descriptive and consise commit messages.
 Project demonstrates a fundamental understanding of React architecture.

+  * 2 - Project is missing PropTypes, README updates, wireframes, or has more than 5 linter errors.
+Project team makes large infrequent git commits.
+  Project shows a basic understanding of React.

 ### Testing